A DAY IN THE LIFE

 07

 Mornings have always been a bit of a struggle for me.
-My body wakes up early, but my mind and spirit take their time catching up.
-One moment I'm calm, and the next I'm rushing, stressed before the day even properly begins.
+My body wakes up early, but my mind and spirit take longer to catch up.
+One moment I feel calm, and the next I’m rushing to get ready for work, already stressed before the day has properly begun.
+It often feels like I’m behind in life before I’ve even started.

 Learning to Be a Better Father